 The situation in the area remained tense after the violent clashes between the troops on Tuesday evening, they said.
 The next day, both sides agreed to end the face-off at a meeting of local commanders.

 The Chinese military helicopters were seen flying close to the Line of Actual Control on at least a couple of occasions following the clashes after which a fleet of Su-30 fighters of the Indian Air Force too carried out sorties in the area, the sources said.

 There was no official word on whether the Su-30 jets were rushed in to carry out the sorties in the wake of the face-off and aggressive Chinese posturing in the area.

 Following the fracas, both sides brought in additional troops.

 The sources said Chinese military helicopters routinely carry out sorties on the Chinese side of the border while Indian Army helicopters also fly in the area.

 In the face-off on May 5, scores of Indian and Chinese army personnel clashed along the northern bank of the Pangong Lake and even resorted to stone-pelting.

-It was the first case of troops from the two sides exchanging blows after a similar incident around the Pangong Lake in August 2017.
+It was the first case of troops from the two sides exchanging blows after a similar incident around Pangong Lake in August 2017.

 In a separate incident, nearly 150 Indian and Chinese military personnel were engaged in a face-off near Naku La Pass in the Sikkim sector of the Sino-India border on Saturday.
-At least 10 soldiers from both the sides sustained injuries in the incident.
+At least 10 soldiers from both sides sustained injuries in the incident.

 The troops of India and China were engaged in a 73-day stand-off in Doklam tri-junction in 2017 which even triggered fears of a war between the two nuclear-armed neighbours.